Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 The following providers are currently available and shipped with Part-DB:

+(All trademarks are property of their respective owners.
+Part-DB is not affiliated with any of the companies.)

 ### Digi-Key
 The Digi-Key provider uses the [Digi-Key API](https://developer.digikey.com/) to search for parts and getting shopping information from [Digi-Key](https://www.digikey.com/).
 To use it you have to create an account at Digi-Key and get an API key on the [Digi-Key API page](https://developer.digikey.com/).